car insurance switzerland tips save money

 1. Avoid unnecessary insurance

-If you already have a roadside assistance service (through a motorist club membership, for example), then you do not need the roadside assistance insurance from car insurance providers – though this can work out cheaper in some cases.
+If you already have a roadside assistance service (from a car dealer or motorist club, for example), then you do not need the roadside assistance rider for car insurance – though it can work out cheaper in some cases.

 2. Compare insurance premiums

 Many people have the idea that Swiss car insurance is generally expensive, and all Swiss insurance companies charge almost identical premiums.
-But that it not correct.
+But that is not correct.
 The insurance premium for the most expensive offer can be as much as twice as high as the premium for the cheapest offer.
 Take time to compare the costs online and get quotes from several different insurance providers.
 Avoid contracts with a term longer than one year.
 If you tie yourself into a long-term insurance agreement, you will not be able to easily move to cheaper offers as they become available.
+You can compare premiums here.

 3. Take advantage of membership discounts